cirque-corp/Cirque_Pinnacle_1CA027/Circular_Trackpad/Dual_Pad_Sample_Code/SPI_FlatCurved/README.md

+# Dual Touchpad Example Code

-// Copyright (c) 2018 Cirque Corp.
+Copyright (c) 2018 Cirque Corp.
 Restrictions apply.
 See: www.cirque.com/sw-license

+### Overview

 This project shows how to use the TM040040 (Sensor0) and TM035035 (Sensor1)
 devices at the same time on the DK-000013 demo kit.